-Airport charges applying for the disclosure period in respect of Airfield and Specified Terminal activities associated with Regular Air Transport (RPT) operations were set as at 1 November 2020 to apply from 1 July 2020 to 30 June 2023.
+Airport charges applying for the disclosure period in respect of Airfield and Specified Terminal activities associated with Regular Air Transport (RPT) operations were set in August 2023 to apply from 1 July 2023 to 30 June 2028.

-The Final Pricing Determination dated 22 December 2020 setting the RPT charges reflected the following key attributes:
+The Final Pricing Determination dated 10 August 2023 setting the RPT charges reflected the following key attributes:

 - A building block approach was used to calculate charges for base aeronautical assets.
-The approach and assumptions were developed and refined in consultation with PNAL's substantial customers in accordance with Section 4B of the Airport Authorities Act 1966. - A long run marginal cost (LRMC) approach was used to calculate charges for development assets. - The approaches derive breakeven aeronautical charges for identified airfield and terminal charges based on PNAL's weighted average cost of capital (WACC) and assumptions regarding passenger and aircraft movements, the value of the assets employed in the activities, the assets' economic lives, and operating costs. - Base aeronautical charges fund identified airport activities existing on 1 July 2020 with the exception of the development assets or other specific activities relating to general aviation and freight that are funded by their own charges. - Substantial capital expenditure that may occur during the pricing reset period is funded by new development asset charges based on the approaches set out in PNAL's pricing proposals during the 2020 price reset. - Both base aeronautical and development assets charges are reset annually.
-The annual pricing resets are limited to adjusting aeronautical charges to reflect differences a.
-Regular air transport operations
+The approach and assumptions were developed and refined in consultation with PNAL's substantial customers in accordance with Section 4B of the Airport Authorities Act 1966. - A long run marginal cost (LRMC) approach was used to calculate charges for development assets. - The approaches derive breakeven aeronautical charges for identified airfield and terminal charges based on PNAL's weighted average cost of capital (WACC) and assumptions regarding passenger and aircraft movements, the value of

+- the assets employed in the activities, the assets' economic lives, and operating costs. - Base aeronautical charges fund identified airport activities existing on 1 July 2023 with the exception of the development assets or other specific activities relating to general aviation and freight that are funded by their own charges. - Substantial capital expenditure that may occur during the pricing reset period is funded by new development asset charges based on the approaches set out in PNAL's pricing proposals during the 2023 price reset. - Both base aeronautical and development assets charges are reset annually.

+The annual pricing resets are limited to adjusting aeronautical charges to reflect differences.